SAP/spartacus-docs/_pages/home/updating-to-version-221121.7/migration.md

 2. Ensure you have Node.js 22 installed.
 Version 22.22.0 is the minimum required.
 The most recent 22.x version is strongly recommended.
 For more information, see the official [Node.js website](https://nodejs.org/en).
 3. Update your Angular libraries.
 For more information, see [Updating Your Angular Libraries](#updating-your-angular-libraries).
 4. Update Spartacus to 221121.7.
 For more information, see [Updating Spartacus to 221121.7](#updating-spartacus-to-2211217).
-5. Enabling Non-Destructive Hydration.
-This is only for projects that use server-side rendering (SSR).
-If your project does not use SSR, proceed to the next step.
-For more information, see [Enabling Non-Destructive Hydration (SSR Only)](#enabling-non-destructive-hydration-ssr-only).
-6. Modernize your storefront to use the standalone `bootstrapApplication()` function.
+5. Modernize your storefront to use the standalone `bootstrapApplication()` function.
 For more information, see [Modernizing Your Storefront to Use the Standalone Bootstrap Application](#modernizing-your-storefront-to-use-the-standalone-bootstrap-application).
-7. Migrate your custom components to standalone components.
+6. Migrate your custom components to standalone components.
 This step is optional, but strongly recommended.
 For more information, see [Standalone Components in Spartacus](#standalone-components-in-spartacus).
+7. Enable Non-Destructive Hydration.
+This is required for projects that use server-side rendering (SSR).

 ## Updating Your Angular Libraries